-Volatilization: To make volatile; to cause to pass off in vapor.
+Volatilization: To make volatile; to cause to pass off in vapor.11

 Wastewater treatment plant: A facility that treats to sanitary sewage.
-Also known as a sewage treatment plant.
+Also known as a sewage treatment plant.7

 Water budget: The movement of water within the water cycle can be described through a water budget or water balance.
 It is a tool that when used properly allows the user to determine the source and quantity of water flowing through a system.
-From a groundwater perspective, the key components of a water budget are infiltration, contribution to base flow, deeper groundwater flow outside the study area and groundwater taking.
+From a groundwater perspective, the key components of a water budget are infiltration, recharge, discharge, contribution to base flow, and groundwater withdrawal (by pumping).7

-Water cycle: The continuous movement of water from the oceans to the atmosphere (by evaporation), from the atmosphere to the land by condensation and precipitation, and from the land back to the sea (via streamflow).
+Water cycle: The continuous movement of water from surface water bodies, wetlands and land surfaces to the atmosphere (by evaporation and evapotranspiration), from the atmosphere to the land by condensation and precipitation, and on the land surface, and between surface water bodies, via streamflow.
+Additional, often neglected pathways of the water cycle involve exchanges (in both directions) of water between the land surface and groundwater and between surface water bodies and groundwater.